hbc/projects/legall_ocwieja_pacbio/Pacbio_workflow_analysis.md

 # Remove header lines for the duplicated sequences that were already removed in text wrangler by finding and deleting

-# Align sequences using blat to HIV strain NL4-3 accession number AF324493.2
+# Align sequences using blat to HIV strain NL4-3 accession number AF324493.2 - did not do this
 blat AF324493_hiv_nl43_ref_seq.fa ../ocwieja_transcript_sequences.fa -t=dna -q=dna -out=blast aligned_transcripts_NL43.blast